glouppe/info8006-introduction-to-ai/outline.md

 - Posted online the day before the lesson (hopefully).
 - Minor improvements/fixes from previous years.

-Some lessons are partially adapted from "[Introduction to Artificial Intelligence](http://ai.berkeley.edu/lecture_slides.html)" (CS188), from UC Berkeley.
+Some lessons and materials are partially adapted from "[Introduction to Artificial Intelligence](http://ai.berkeley.edu/lecture_slides.html)" (CS188), from UC Berkeley.

 .center.width-80[![](figures/outline/slides.png)]